Accentaro/Black-Ops-6-AFK/README.md

 - Feel free to move it to your desktop and change the name from 'afk.py - shortcut'

 ## Important Notes
-- Customization: Adjust mouse sensitivity, regions, and thresholds for screen detection in the script as needed.
+- Customization: Adjust sensitivity and the time it will wait pause commands after not seeing an in game image
 - Safety: Use responsibly and comply with the terms of the game.
 - Supported Platforms: Windows (Black Ops 6 is not supported on Linux)